mdfarragher/TDP/setup/17/asa-workspace-deploy.md

 ## Tag your resource group with the unique suffix

-In the Azure Portal, navigate to the resource group you used to deploy the Synapse Analytics workspace (see [Pre-requisites for deployment](#pre-requisites-for-deployment) above for details).
+In the Azure Portal, navigate to the `techionista-dp203-m17` resource group.

 Select the `Tags` section and add a new tag named `DeploymentId`.
-Use the unique suffix as the value of the tag and then select `Apply` to save it.
+Copy the unique suffix you used earlier (for example: `mdf1708`) and paste it as the value of the tag.
+Then select `Apply` to save it.

 ![Synapse Analytics workspace resource group tagging](media/asaworkspace-deploy-tag.png)

 The deployment of your Synapse Analytics workspace is now complete.
 Next, you will deploy the artifacts required by the labs into the newly created Synapse Analytics workspace.

-## Run the global setup script in Cloud Shell
+## Clone a GitHub repo in Cloud Shell

-In the Azure Portal, navigate to the resource group you used to deploy the Synapse Analytics workspace (see [Pre-requisites for deployment](#pre-requisites-for-deployment) above for details) and start a Cloud Shell instance (see [Configure the Azure Cloud Shell](#configure-the-azure-cloud-shell) above for details).
+In the Azure Portal, navigate to the resource group `techionista-dp203-m17` and start a Cloud Shell instance.

 Once the Cloud Shell instance becomes available, **run ```az login```** to make sure the correct account and subscription context are set:

 ![Cloud Shell login](media/cloudshell-setup-01.png)

-Clone the content packs repository into the `asa` local folder using
+Run the following command:

 ```cmd
 git clone https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy asa
 ```

 If GIT asks for credentials, provide your GitHub username and password.

->**IMPORTANT**
->
->If your GitHub account has two-factor authentication activated, you need to provide a PAT (Personal Access Token) instead your password.
-For more details, read the [Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) section in GitHub Docs.
->
->When pasting your password or PAT into the Cloud Shell window, make sure you are familiar with the supported key combinations (Shift-INS for Windows and Cmd-V for Mac).
-For more details, see [Using the Azure Cloud Shell window](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#copy-and-paste).

 Once the repository is successfully cloned, you shoud see a result similar to this: